Ke-no/ASG1-ID/README.md

    ii: input box for name and email

    iii: "NOTIFY ME" button that will alert the user upon submitting the form.
-Afterwards, it will bring the user to the goods page so he/she can view more products.
+Afterwards, it will bring the user back to the page so he/she can continue browsing.

    iv: If user didnt enter name and/or email properly and clicked the "NOTIFY ME" button, user will receive a error message.